Cghlewis/data-mgmt-ed-research-book/_book/05-roles.md

 1. Required skillset

 In assigning roles and responsibilities, make sure to consider the skills that are needed to be successful in each position.
-For example, when considering data management tasks, skills such as attention to detail, highly organized, and being inquisitive are all imperative in a position where the smallest mistakes can have large consequences.
-Other skills such as domain experience can also be very beneficial in organizing and understanding data.
-Yet, depending on the project, the types of data you are working with and the tools used, you may want to look for additional skills such as experience with a specific software or familiarity with FERPA or HIPAA rules.
+For example, when considering the role of a data manager and the responsibilities associated with that role, you may look for skillsets in the following buckets:

+1. Interpersonal skills
+  - Detail oriented
+  - Organized
+  - Problem solver
+  - Inquisitive
+  - Excellent communicator (bridging gaps between technical audiences and non-technical audiences)
+2. Domain skills
+  - Experience working with education data
+  - Understands data privacy (FERPA, HIPAA)
+3. Technical skills
+  - Understanding of database structure
+  - Experience building data pipelines
+  - Coding experience
+  - Specific software/tool experience

+The specific skills needed for each role will depend on your project needs as well as the skillsets of the other members of the team.

 2. Training needs